 The raison d'etre of the Archive is to preserve them for future generations, from the very earliest to the latest new release.

 In the fullness of time the Archive will be left to a musical or educational institution.

-Some of the greatest treasures in the Archive are from small independent labels or private on-off recordings.
+Although the Archive holds copies of almost all commerical recordings, some of the greatest treasures are from small independent labels or private one-off recordings.

 These private recordings were often made by the choirmaster or enthusiastic amatures armed with a tape recorder.

 Enjoy this private recording from the final evensong of St Michael's College, Tenbury on 14 July 1985.
 Stanford's Magnificat in G with treble soloist, Tobias Edwards.

 The Archive also houses a major collection of Radio and TV broadcasts; such as BBC Choral Evensongs, Services, Concerts and Documentaries.

 These broadcasts are of national historical importance as they give a unique snapshot of a choir at that particular moment in time.